 - Stocks and Shares ISAs.
 These allow you to purchase stocks through a broker such as TD Direct Investing or Halifax Share Dealing.
 You don’t have to pay capital gains tax on share price rises.
 In the past you still had to pay a 10% tax on dividends, but as of 2016/2017 you no longer have to pay tax on dividends from a Stocks and Shares ISA.

 - Junior ISAs.
 These are to encourage parents to save on their childrens’ behalf.
 The allowance is lower: £4,080, but you can start as soon as the child is born.
 Your child cannot access the money until they are 18.

 - Lifetime ISAs.
 These are coming in the 2017/2018 tax year.
-You put in up to £4,000 a year and the government adds £1,000 (25%), up to the age of 50.
+You put in up to £4,000 a year and the government adds £1,000 (25%), up to the age of 50 (though you have to be under 40 to open one).
 You can only use it to buy a house, or withdraw after the age of 60 (though you can withdraw earlier with a penalty).

 Here’s a couple of videos from RateSetter and InnovativeFinanceISA.org.uk that provide a little more information: